Skip to content

 How Common Is Misophonia?
 Global Prevalence Data

-A landmark 2024 U.S. study, international data from six countries, and the treatment gap affecting an estimated 12 million Americans.
+A landmark 2024 U.S. study, international data from several countries, and the treatment gap affecting an estimated 12 million American adults.

 2 min read